A new set of cluster driven composite development indicators

 \subsection{Method used to calculate the composite indicators}

 Here, we shall define the method used to calculate the new composite development indicators based on the results of \cref{DBHT_results}.
 In the $k$ composite indicator we want to capture the average behaviour of all indicators in that cluster.
 Therefore, we aggregate the indicators in cluster $k$ by using the median value across all indicators within this cluster.
+We can do this because the indicators are standardised and normalised via the procedure in the Supplementary Information \cref{Distribution_regularisation}.
 This forms composite indicator $k$, $I_{k}$, defined as

 where the notation $i \in \text{cluster } k$ indicates that we only take indicators $i$ that are members of cluster $k$.
 An advantage of using the median over the arithmetic mean or even a weighted mean is that the median is more robust to outliers.
 The median is a valid measure across the different indicators because the entries of $\bm{X}$ are also standardised, meaning that their scales are all the same.
 We highlight that we have chosen to use the median for every $k$ since this provides us with a consistent methodology so that the precise details of how $I_{k}$ is calculated do not change for every $k$.
 This improves some existing methods used in the literature where for example the same indicator may be calculated in different ways for different regions \cite{Huggins2003} meaning that we can make valid comparisons between indicators.
+Furthermore, a PCA based approach would require the use of weights, which has been argued to be hard to interpret economically \cite{Mazziotta2019, Somarriba2009}.
+Instead, the median used does not require weights as an input to form the composite indicators we propose.
 We use this method to calculate the set of $I_{k}$, giving $102$ indicators in total and call this set of cluster driven composite indicators (CDCIs).